Workers' Compensation

 Workers’ Compensation claims should be reported directly to AdminSure, ICRMA’s third-party claim administrator (TPA), within two working days of knowledge of the incident or injury.
 Reportable claims may be submitted online at http://www.adminsure.com.
 Please contact AdminSure directly at (909) 861-0816 for any claims administration questions.

-Member employees are required to report any work-related incident or injury to the Company Nurse Triage Hotline at (877) 223-9310.
+Member employees have the ability to report any work-related incident or injury to the Company Nurse Triage Hotline at (877) 223-9310.
 More information below.

-View the MOC for Workers’ Compensation claim reporting requirements.
-Claims meeting these requirements should be reported as soon as possible to ICRMAwcprogram@adminsure.com.
-If you have questions, please contact ICRMA’s Workers’ Compensation Manager, Kristen Vanscourt.
+View the MOC for Workers’ Compensation Excess claim reporting requirements.
+Claims meeting these requirements should be reported as soon as possible to ICRMAwcprogram@adminsure.com via each members' TPA.
+If you have questions, please contact ICRMA’s Workers’ Compensation Program Manager, Kristen Vanscourt.
 The Workers’ Compensation Program Manager will be responsible for reporting to the excess insurer(s).

 Third Party Administrators